Sakshidumbre/EmployeeManagement/README.md

 Employee Management System (EMS) Overview
-An Employee Management System (EMS) is a software tool used by businesses to manage and organize employee-related information.
-This system helps companies store and track crucial details about employees, such as their contact information, job roles, performance, and payroll.
-By centralizing this data, EMS ensures efficient employee management and supports smooth day-to-day business operations.
+An Employee Management System (EMS) is a software tool that businesses use to manage and track employee information.
+Instead of dealing with paper records or spreadsheets, EMS keeps all the important details like names, job roles, performance, and salary in one easy-to-access system.
+This makes it much simpler and faster to handle employee data, reducing errors and saving time.

 Tech Stack for Employee Management System (EMS)
 Framework: ASP.NET 8